mindset-dojo/mindset-dojo.github.io/project.md

   * ***Black Level*** in the [Program]({{'/program' | relative_url}})
   * Completion of the first step of the [Zen Leadership Instructor](https://zenleader.global/programs/coachinstructor/zlinstructor) pathway
   * Supports the training of students from ***Gray Level*** through ***Black Level***
-  * Sponsored by an Organizational Cultivator
+  * Sponsored by an existing Cultivator
 * **Curates** both the **codebase** and the **program structure**
 * **Embodies** the **intention of Mindset Dojo's program and community** at a higher level of practice
 * **Guides** others in principled contribution and practical expression